TheQuinbox/copy_symbol/docs/copy_symbol.md

 ## Introduction.

 Copy_symbol is a simple utility to copy many uncommon symbols to the clipboard.
-Some highlights inlcude:
+Some highlights include:

 * Just sits in the background until you need it.
 * Supports over 2000 symbols.